✦ Scandinavian-inspired design, curated for modern living

 What Is the Ideal Basement Humidity Level in the UK?

 You’ll want your basement humidity around 40–60% in the UK, ideally near 50%.
-Keep it below 60% to stop mould, damp, and musty smells, and use a dehumidifier if moisture rises.
+Keep it below 60% to help reduce mould risk, damp, and musty smells, and use a dehumidifier if moisture rises.

 How Often Should I Empty a Dehumidifier Tank?